 Prior to joining CBRE, Todd managed several high-profile, mixed-use complexes in the United States as a Vice President and General Manager with Urban Retail Properties and Simon Property Group.
 During his tenure, the Galleria completed a $25-million renovation and a $100-million expansion of the shopping center.
 Prior to the Galleria, Todd was the Vice President and General Manager of 900 North Michigan, a 66-story, 2.7 million square foot mixed-use complex anchored by Bloomingdale’s, an office tower, a Four Seasons Hotel and 125 luxury condominiums.
 He holds a Bachelor of Science degree from the University of Illinois.
 Todd was appointed to the Uptown Houston District Board of Directors in 2000.

-Steve Lerner serves as the President & CEO of Redstone Companies Real Estate, LLC, overseeing all real estate acquisition, development and growth opportunities.
-Steve also holds the position of Executive Vice President of The Redstone Companies, L.P. and serves as an Executive Vice President of numerous Redstone-related entities.
-He also currently acts as a Partner and member of the Investment Committee of Redstone Capital Partners.
-He serves on the Board of Directors of Green Bancorp, Inc. and Green Bank, N.A.
+Steve Lerner serves as the CEO of TRC Ventures, LP and TRC Capital Partners, LLC.
+Steve previously held the position of Executive Vice President of The Redstone Companies, L.P. and served as an Executive Vice President of numerous Redstone-related entities.
 Prior to joining Redstone full time in 1998, Steve was a partner at the Houston law firm now known as Schlanger, Silver, Barg & Paine, LLP.